 Internal control and risk management

-- the funds are safeguarded
+- funds are secure

-- the activities are effective and
+- activities are performed effectively and

 - true and fair information on finances and performance is generated.